 If there’s one criteria in terms of design style under Paragraph 79, however, it is that the design should be ‘exceptional quality’ and of ‘the highest standards in architecture.’.
 There’s no getting around that, regardless of style.
 That is, of course, at the heart of the issue and why pursuing this route for 79 houses is so risky.

-The Design Process for a House in the Countryside
+Choosing the Right Architect to Build a House in the Countryside

 For a start, be careful who you to choose to work with.
 The good news is that, thanks at least in part to Paragraph 79, this is becoming less of a closed shop than it was before.
 Many new names are becoming first-time successes at gaining approval; the bad news is that it’s very difficult to know how much your architect comprehends the implications of a 79 process until you really begin to engage with them – and that involves commitment.